The Angel Cartel

 Starting out as hired muscle and moving forward as business partners, the relationship between the Angels and the Serpentis is one that finds its strength in the symbiosis between both groups.
 Where the former has found it more lucrative to outsource research and development to the latter, the reverse is met in the Serpentis being able to focus on their specialization and leave the practical application of their technology as well as most matters of protection up to the Cartel.

-The Sansha and Angels are directly opposed, both in ideology as well as due to border conflicts.
+Sansha's Nation and the Angel Cartel are directly opposed, both in ideology as well as due to border conflicts.
 While the Catch region is under capsuleer control, the old remnants of the Nation patrol it heavily, bringing them right next to the Angel's home in Curse.
 The Angels exercise a high level of vigilance around Nation patrols and keep close watch, striking back whenever the Sansha try and cross the line.
 These incidents have far lessened in frequency now that the Nation is holding incursions through most of known space.
 However it would be folly to assume that the Angels would be any less desired as potential members of the Nation's collective.

 While the Amarr like to keep their best slaves to themselves, less desirable slaves or numbers that have grown too many but and have little market value may find their way into Cartel hands.
 Even good slaves may come this route when the price is right.